Kerala Hindu girls alleges torture as she refuses to join ISIS

 New Delhi, Sep 03: A young lady while narrating her ordeal said that she was forced to join the Islamic State and when she rejected the offer, she was tortured.

-At an adlat held at the Pathanamthitta district, the 26 years old said that she was forced to join as a nurse.
+At an adalat held at the Pathanamthitta district, the 26 years old said that she was forced to join as a nurse.
 However when I rejected the same, I was tortured, she also said.

 The Hindu girl said that she had met with a Muslim youth in Telangana.
 He was a Christian, but had later converted to Islam.She said that she got close to him and even began living with him.
 Further she added that she was forced to terminate her pregnancy.